-Parsaclisib Added to Ruxolitinib for Myelofibrosis Improves Symptoms and Spleen Volume
+Adding Parsaclisib to Ruxolitinib Improves Myelofibrosis Symptoms, Spleen Volume

-The study included patients with MF who had a suboptimal response, defined by splenomegaly and symptomatology, despite six or more months of ruxolitinib treatment.
+The study included patients who had a suboptimal response to ruxolitinib, defined by splenomegaly and symptomatology, despite six or more months of ruxolitinib treatment.
 The patients continued ruxolitinib and were randomized to receive:

-• Parsaclisib 10 mg or 20 mg once daily for eight weeks and the same dose once weekly thereafter (QD/QW group, n=32)
+• Parsaclisib 10 mg or 20 mg once daily for eight weeks, then once weekly thereafter (daily-to-weekly dosing; n=32)

-• Parsaclisib 5 mg or 20 mg daily for eight weeks and 5 mg daily thereafter (all QD group, n=42)
+• Parsaclisib 5 mg or 20 mg once daily for eight weeks, then 5 mg daily thereafter (all-daily dosing; n=42)

 Reference